Physician Assistant Admissions

 Tallahassee, FL 32306-4300

 International Transfer Credit: International transfer credit is awarded for coursework completed at an accredited (recognized) institution of higher learning.
 No credit is awarded for technical, vocational, or below-college-level coursework, or courses completed with grades below "C." “C-“ will not be accepted.
 An official course-by-course evaluation is required for all academic records from non-U.S. institutions.
-We recommend the evaluation be done by a member of the National Association of Credential Evaluation Services or the International Education Credential Services provided by the American Association of Collegiate Registrars and Admissions Officers.
+We recommend the evaluation be done by a member of the National Association of Credential Evaluation Services.

 English Language Proficiency: Official English Language Proficiency results are required of all international applicants whose native language is not English.
 The following are the minimum scores required for admission to the Physician Assistant Program.

 - Paper based TOEFL (TOEFL): 570